bruceravel/synchrotron_pop_up_book/script.md

 Bruce Ravel is a physicist with the National Institute of Standards and Technology, which is building three beamlines at NSLS-II.
-He will manage BMM, a beamline for XAFS and X-ray diffraction.
+He will manage (BL BMM), a beamline for XAFS and X-ray diffraction.

 Linnea Russell is pursuing a career in medicine.
 She is interested in the intersection of science and art.
 She is an avid rock climber.